-- the Committee may seek additional information about you or your application.
+- the Committee will assess your application against the assessment criteria and compare it to other eligible applications before providing advice on which projects to fund. - the Committee may seek additional information about you or your application.
 They may do this from within the Commonwealth, even if you do not nominate the sources as referees.
 The Committee may also consider information about you or your application that is available as a result of the Due Diligence process or through the normal course of business. - if the selection process identifies unintentional errors in your application, we may contact you to correct or clarify the errors, but you cannot make any material alteration or addition.